darkprinx/break-the-ice-with-python/Status/Day 3.md

 ```
 -----------------
 ## Conclusion
 ***All the above problems are mostly string related problems.
-Major parts of the solution includes string releted functions and comprehension method to write down the code in more shorter form.Also, this week there is [January Long Challange 2018](https://www.codechef.com/JAN18?order=desc&sortBy=successful_submissions "Jan LC2018") at Codechef.So, updates of the next days will  carry on with lower number of problems and discussions.***
+Major parts of the solution includes string releted functions and comprehension method to write down the code in more shorter form.***

 [***go to previous day***](https://github.com/darkprinx/100-plus-Python-programming-exercises-extended/blob/master/Status/Day%202.md "Day 2")